 - e-Prescribing exclusion - 10 points are redistributed equally among the Health Information Exchange objective - each becomes 25 points.

-- Support Electronic Referral Loops by Receiving and Incorporating Health Information exclusion - 20 points are redistributed to Support Electronic Referral Loops by Sending Health Information measure (becomes 40 points).
-A rule has not yet been established for how the Support Electronic Referral Loops by Sending Health Information measure's points would be redistributed if claimed as an exclusion.
+- Support Electronic Referral Loops by Receiving and Incorporating Health Information exclusion - 20 points are redistributed to Support Electronic Referral Loops by Sending Health Information measure making it worth 40 points (vs. 20).

 - Public Health and Clinical Data Exchange exclusion - if 2 different measures are excluded, the 10 points are redistributed to Provider to Patient Exchange objective making this measure worth 50 points.